 2. Fixed-rate mortgages.
 These are mortgages where your interest (and therefore your monthly repayments) are set at a fixed price for a certain period of time – often for 2, 3 or 5 years.
 Think of it a bit like a mobile phone contract where you sign up to a deal and then pay the same amount each month while the deal lasts.

-If you’re on a variable-rate mortgage, you can often leave whenever you want without having to pay a penalty (although there are a few different kinds of variable-rate mortgages so it’s best to check with your mortgage lender to be sure!).
+If you’re on a variable-rate mortgage, you can often remortgage at any time without having to pay a penalty fee (although there are a few different kinds of variable-rate mortgages so it’s best to check with your mortgage lender to be sure!).

 On the other hand, if you signed up for a fixed-rate mortgage (like most people), then you’ll need to time things a bit more carefully.
-If you leave your deal early, you’ll normally have to pay an early repayment charge (ERC) which could be thousands of pounds.
+If you want to remortgage early, you’ll normally have to pay an early repayment charge (ERC) which could be thousands of pounds.
 But if you leave things too long, you’ll be subjected to price hikes which could cause your repayments to go up by hundreds of pounds each month!

 Don’t stress, it sounds scary but remortgaging is actually oh-so-easy and it’s not hard to time things right.
 Let’s take a look at when you should remortgage if you’re on a fixed-rate deal.

 Habito are free, online, search every mortgage deal, and have great service.